 Backup versions are the file or files created during each backup operation.
-If you do not use consolidation feature, the amount of versions created is always equal to the amount of times the backup is executed or to the amount of stored points in time.
+If you do not use consolidation feature, the amount of versions created is always equal to the amount of times the backup is executed.

 So, a version represents a point in time to which the system or data can be recovered.
 To put it another way, backup versions represent full, incremental and differential backups - see Full, incremental and differential backups (p.
-39).
+35).